If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 Waydev created a balance between code-level analytics, code review metrics, and project management insights.
 Waydev offers more customization options and enterprise-level access control.
 Waydev provides an array of functionalities, and more organizational layers can benefit from its flexibility.

 SonarQube focuses on code quality and security.
 It doesn’t take into consideration individual and team performance metrics.
-A lower-tier pricing plan will limit SonarQube’s functionality.
+The majority of its functionality is available in the free, Community Edition.

 Jellyfish is oriented towards the business aspect of software development, and Okay approaches the Git Analytics market from a non-disruptive perspective of doing software development.